-Mr. Douglas discovered in the northern parts of America. and introduced into the British gardens, about fifteen new species of Pentstemon, all of which are ornamental, and many exceedingly beautiful herbaceous plants.
-To the same intelligent and indefatigable collector we are also indebted for several fine species of Enothera or tree primrose.
-We owe to Dr. Richardson and Mr. Drummond the introduction to our gardens of the following species :---viz.
+mental, and many exceedingly beautiful herbaceous plants.
+To the same intelligent and indefatigable collector we are also indebted for several fine species of Œnothera or treeprimrose.
+We owe to Dr Richardson and Mr Drummond the introduction to our gardens of the following species:-viz.
 Gerardia capitata, a handsome perennial; an apparently new species of Dodecatheon, which has flowered this summer in the Edinburgh Botanic Garden; Andromeda tetragona, Menziesia empetrifolia, Azalea Lapponica (three very beautiful small shrubby plants), and Dryas Drummondii.
 The last-named plant bears yellow flowers.
 Of the other two known species of the genus, one of which is a native of the mountains of Scotland, the flowers are white.